segunak/bsmp-charlotte/miscellaneous.md

 # Miscellaneous

-This page is for miscellaneous program information that doesn't really fit into the other sections.
+This page is for miscellaneous program information.
 Scroll through to see what you might find!

 ---